MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Docker/Docs/Guides/GetStarted/Quickstart/README.md

 ### 1: Orientation

 ```
-Linux containers - process virtualization; based on namespace and cgroup subsystems; processes think they have the whole Linux kernel for themselves and yet they share it with other such processes
+Linux containers: process virtualization; based on namespace and cgroup subsystems; processes think they have the whole Linux kernel for themselves and yet they share it with other such processes
-Containerization - use of Linux containers to deploy applications
+Containerization: use of Linux containers to deploy applications
-Image - an executable package
+Image: an executable package
-Container - a runtime instance of an image; thinks they have the whole kernel for themselves
+Container: a runtime instance of an image; thinks they have the whole kernel for themselves
 ```

 ```
-$: docker version - version
+$: docker version  # version
-$: docker info - installation details
+$: docker info  # installation details

-$: docker container ls --all - list containers
+$: docker container ls --all  # list containers
-$: docker ps - list running containers
+$: docker ps  # list running containers

-$: docker image ls --all - list images
+$: docker image ls --all  # list images

-$: docker run hello-world - run test image
+$: docker run hello-world  # run test image
-$: docker run Image-Tag - run image
+$: docker run Image-Tag  # run image
 ```

 ### 2: Containers